Academic Success

 • If you are someone who benefits from audiobooks or audio along with reading, explore the Library's page of resources for text-to-speech tools as well as this or this resource.

-• After: Ask yourself, "What did I understand or learn?"
+• After: Ask yourself, "What is the author arguing/what did I just read?"
 Test that out by explaining it to yourself out loud or to a friend over a meal.
 Are you able to teach someone else about the topic?
 Make connections to your life or content in other classes (this deepens the learning).
-Prepare for the ways that you will engage in the class around the text or complete any post-reading assignments, journals, blog posts, if relevant.
+Prepare for the ways that you will engage in the class around the text or complete any post-reading assignments, journals, discussion posts, if relevant.

 2. Writing.
 Scaffolding your writing assignments and breaking them down into smaller parts is a critical skill for any student.
 Your professor may not always do this for you, so you need to be prepared to do it yourself.